Salt and Sea Soaps - Handmade spa soap, salt scrubs, facial masks, and whipped body butters for beach-inspired beauty!

 I would consider my soaps to be natural or mostly natural.

 I use essential oils, fragrance oils, or a combination of both to scent my soaps.
-Fragrance oils are not all natural.
+Essential oils are all natural, fragrance oils are not.

 I color the soaps with mica, a natural mineral used for eye shadows.
 Mica comes in all kinds of colors, some of the colors are shiny and glittery.